desgeeko/svgoban/README.md

 SVGoban
 =======

-SVGoban is a lightweight JavaScript library that builds a Goban representation as a set of SVG shapes.
+*A lightweight JavaScript library that builds a Goban representation as a set of SVG shapes.*

 ## Project Guidelines